bihealth/reev/docs/doc_tutorial.rst

 However, indeed there are also some pathogenic missense variants.
 Time to look at the variant level and find out whether our missense variant is one of these few!

-The semi-automated ACMG variant class assessment based on the InterVar tool tells us: we don't know…
+The semi-automated ACMG variant class assessment\ :footcite:p:`Richards:2015` based on the InterVar\ :footcite:p:`Li:2017` tool tells us: we don't know…

 .. figure:: img/tutorial/clinvar-significance-card-uncertain.png
    :width: 100%